jjlyon/yfitops-client/README.md

 # YFitOps Client

 A bare-bones Electron application that lays the groundwork for a future Spotify-powered music player.
-The app now includes a simple Spotify authentication flow that prompts users to sign in and greets them by display name once the login completes, plus a global search workspace for quickly browsing tracks, albums, and artists.
+The app now includes a simple Spotify authentication flow that prompts users to sign in along with a global search workspace for quickly browsing tracks and releases.

 ## Getting Started